globaleaks/whistleblowing-software/shooter/README.md

     admincycle.sh

-emulate the lifecycle of an administrator, performing CURD in context and recevers
+emulate the lifecycle of an administrator, performing CURD in context and recevers, assignment and sumbmission.

+    escalate.sh

+Test pertinence vote, in order to make a Tip escalate